andrei-1111/lod_api_docs/add_file.rst

 =============  ===========================

 This interface adds a file to the system.
 Files are then used to generate quotes.
 If a file is not used in a quote within 1 hour of it being uploaded it will be deleted from the system.
-Lionbridge onDemand has a general retension policy of 60 days for all customer content.
+Lionbridge onDemand has a general retention policy of 60 days for all customer content.

 Content-Type Header